trynoice/website/content/privacy-policy.md

 ## Deleting Your Data

-You can delete your Noice account and its associated data by going to the account section of the app.
+You can delete your Noice account and its associated data by going to the account section of the app and selecting the Delete Account option.
 However, we retain your data for up to 14 days on our servers after account deletion, and the following exceptions apply.

 - We permanently retain your Noice Premium purchase history and billing data.
   However, we strip your personal information from this data.